Flexibility and Cooperation Developed by Listening to Customers

 Remaining a company that can transform itself to respond to changes in the business environment

 We are facing a rapidly changing business environment, such as the diversification of business tools and markets, and changes in customers' behavior.
-We believe that "flexibility" and "cooperation with business partners" are indispensable to handle these situations.
+"Flexibility" and "cooperation with business partners" are indispensable for Brother to handle these situations.

 We cope with such changes by listening to customers, taking advantage of the technologies, expertise, sales channels and know-how we have developed, and working in proper cooperation with partners in the fields where we lack strength or experience.